 Discover evidence-based information that affects dogs and the people that care for them.

-Here are our picks for a few things to think about this quarter when you find yourself in the mood to reflect on the amazing connections between people and animals and on policies and attitudes that can get in the way
+Here are our picks for a few things to think about when you find yourself in the mood to reflect on the amazing connections between people and animals and on policies and attitudes that can get in the way.